A Functional Perspective on Knowledge Distillation in Neural Networks: Vision Results

 \subsubsection{VGG19}

 \paragraph{Findings:} For the VGG19 on the TinyImageNet, we observe a low train loss of circa $0.000286$ and a train accuracy of 0.9998.
-As expected, given our results and discussion in the main body of the paper on the ResNet50, we see no significant transfer until an alpha of 0.9.
-With teacher seed 0 and 2 with an alpha of 0.9, we record significant transfer for Activation Distance and for teacher seed 0 on JS Divergence, as seen in Table \ref{tab:vgg-tin-significance}.
-When we observe knowledge transfer with an alpha of 0.9, we observe a slight preference for positive agreement of test prediction; however, the results have a large SEM, and the amount of agreement is less than 0.5\%, making the results less reliable and insignificant in either transfer direction.
+As expected, given our results and discussion in the main body of the paper on the ResNet50, we see no statistically supported until an $\alpha$ of 0.9.
+With teacher seed 0 and 2 with an $\alpha$ of 0.9, we record statistically supported transfer for Activation Distance and for teacher seed 0 on JS Divergence, as seen in Table \ref{tab:vgg-tin-significance}.
+When we observe knowledge transfer with an $\alpha$ of 0.9, we observe a slight preference for positive agreement of test prediction; however, the results have a large SEM, and the amount of agreement is less than 0.5\%, making the results less reliable and insignificant in either transfer direction.